SENODROOM/QuantumMeet/README.md

 ## Security Notes

 - Video/audio streams are **peer-to-peer** — they never touch the server
-- The API mints scoped Ably tokens and persists durable meeting state; signaling fan-out is Ably
+- The API stores short-lived signaling events and durable meeting state in Mongo
-- Rooms and meeting state auto-expire in MongoDB after **24 hours**
+- Rooms and meeting state auto-expire in MongoDB after **24 hours** (signaling events ~5 min)
 - Login rate limiting is in-memory per serverless instance (not shared across lambdas)
 - For production, add TURN servers for users behind strict NAT/firewalls